CumulusNetworks/docs/content/contributor-guide/_index.md

 ## Prerequisites

-In order to contribute to the Cumulus Networks documentation, you need:
+To contribute to the Cumulus Networks documentation, you need:

 - A GitHub account and familiarity with [submitting pull requests](https://guides.github.com/activities/hello-world/).
 - A general understanding of [Markdown](https://daringfireball.net/projects/markdown/syntax),